mudpup/blackjack/README.md

 **This program should not be used while gambling and should be exclusively used for entertainment.**
 ## To-Do
+- [ ] Calculate chance of bust considering remaining cards in deck.
+- [ ] Calculate how likely you are to succeed on a double down.
 - [ ] Complete the basic idea, make it functional.
 - [ ] Find a simpler way to execute the code.
 Make it less clunky.
 - [ ] Add more options for the user.
 Potentially the ability to factor in different styles of playing blackjack, amount of decks used, or number of players.